16.1 – Defining Momentum

 Before we close this chapter (and this module), I’d like to touch upon a few variations to this strategy.

 The returns have been calculated on a 12-month portfolio and the stocks are held for a month.
 However, you don’t have to stick to this.
 You can try out various options, like –

-- Calculate return and rank the stocks based on fortnightly performance and hold the portfolio for 15 days
+- Calculate return, rank the stocks based on fortnightly performance, and hold the portfolio for 15 days.

-- Rank on a weekly basis and hold for a week
+- Rank every week and hold for a week

-- Calculate on a daily basis and even do an intraday momentum portfolio
+- Calculate daily and even do an intraday momentum portfolio

-As you can see, the options are plenty and it’s only restricted by your imagination.
+As you can see, the options are plenty, and your imagination only restricts it.
 If you think about what we have discussed so far, the momentum portfolio is price based.
-However, you can build a fundamental based momentum strategy as well.
+However, you can build a fundamental-based momentum strategy as well.
 Here are a few ideas –

 - Build a tracking universe of fundamentally good stocks

 - Note the difference in quarterly sales number (% wise)